nightfallai/nightfall-python-sdk/README.md

 The steps to do this are:

-1. Add what changed to the CHANGELOG file.
+1. Add what changed to the CHANGELOG file
-2. Update the version in `setup.py`
+1. Update the version in `setup.py`
+1. Generate documentation with `make docs` to make sure it's up to date
 3. Commit changes and push to the main branch.
 4. Create a new release in the GitHub UI.
 5. Observe the release action succeed and see the latest version of this library on PyPI.